PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `55ad5c88` moves both terminal Transpose/Dequantize sanitation
   subphases to the same owner and maintains one index through edge rewrites, operator movement, rename, and removal;
-- the current checkpoint moves the Transpose-DQ-Mean-Q bridge to one indexed, fully planned quantization-cleanup transaction.
+- `f6b62363` moves the Transpose-DQ-Mean-Q bridge to one indexed, fully planned quantization-cleanup transaction;
+- the current checkpoint moves pseudo-op LeakyReLU fusion to one indexed graph- cleanup owner with batch producer compaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain